HaroonkhanAm/Python-Tutorial/README.md

 Python is user friendly and high-level language.
 It's very easy to learn and read.
 Python makes the code short and Flexible.
 Python is used to Develop Web-App, Software, Machine learning, Deep Learning and data analysis, etc.
 There are some Characteristics of Python:
-- Python is a Free and open source Language.....
+- Python is a Free and open source Language
-- Python is very easy to Code.....
+- Python is very easy to Code
-- Easy to read.....
+- Easy to read
-- Python makes code short and Flexible.....
+- Python makes code short and Flexible
-- Python is object Oriented Language.....
+- Python is object Oriented Language
 - GUI programming support
-- Python has Extensible Feature.....
+- Python has Extensible Feature
-- It's very easy to Debug.....
+- It's very easy to Debug
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0a/Python.svg/270px-Python.svg.png" width="200" align="center"/>
-<center>Reference:<a href="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0a/Python.svg/270px-Python.svg.png"> image Link</a></center>

 <h1><center><strong><font size=120px>Learn Topics:</font></strong></center></h1>
 In this python Tutorial , We can learn Python language in detail with all the Concepts with the best examples.
 Python is used in so many fields like Develop Web-App, Software, Task Automation and Data-Analysis, etc which is the Future of the World.
 In this Tutorial, every topic has Two or more examples.
-So learn and practice <strong><font color=b16e0d> "Fly High and Touch the Sky". </font><strong>.<br>
+So learn and practice <strong><font color=b16e0d> "Fly High and Touch the Sky". </font><strong> <br><br>
 In this python Tutorial we have covered the following topics:

 - Data-Types